-There will be two critical thinking exercises given during the semester.
-These will be either written responses to information we have discussed in class, or preparation for an upcoming class discussion.
-More details will be provided with each exercise.
+There will be one critical thinking exercise given during the semester.
+This will be a written response to information we have discussed in class.
+More details will be provided on the "Exercise Assigned" date indicated on the syllabus.

 Grading Scale: